marklogic/marklogic-docker/README.md

 ```
 Above command will add the current node to the swarm intialized above.

-Start the Docker container (ml2.marklogic.com) with MarkLogic initialized, and join to the same cluster as you started/initialized on VM#1
+Start the Docker container (ml2.marklogic.com) with MarkLogic Server initialized, and join to the same cluster as you started/initialized on VM#1

 ```
 $ docker run -d -it -p 7200:8000 -p 7201:8001 -p 7202:8002 \